 What Is Tintype Photography?
-A Guide to the Wet Plate Process
+A Quick Guide to the Wet Plate Process

 A Brief History of Tintype Photography

 Tintypes first gained popularity in the 1850s, offering a more affordable and accessible alternative to daguerreotypes and ambrotypes.
-They were portable, fast to produce, and surprisingly durable — often carried into battle by soldiers during the Civil War.
+They were portable, fast to produce, and surprisingly durable.
+They were even often carried into battle by soldiers during the Civil War.

 Unlike modern digital photos, tintypes weren’t made in a lab or printed in a batch.
 Each one was created by hand, on the spot, by a photographer with a portable darkroom, a plate of metal, and a whole lot of chemistry.